-The Department PMO team updates the Project Schedule weekly after receiving information from Task Coordinators and Project team members.
+The Department PMO team updates the Project Schedule weekly after receiving information from Task Coordinators and Project team members through RADAR.

 Per Chapter 60GG-1, FAC, the Project is required to provide an updated Project Schedule to the FL[DS] on a weekly basis.
-The PMO team is responsible for compiling weekly.
-Project Schedule updates are included in the Project Schedule using the RADAR.
-The Project Schedule is verified using a Project Schedule QC Checklist based on FL[DS] standards.
-The checklist is available on the Project's SharePoint site
+The PMO team is responsible for compiling weekly Project Schedule updates using the RADAR.
+The Project Schedule is verified using a Project Schedule QC Checklist. based on FL[DS] standards.
+The checklist is available on the Project's SharePoint site.